-- basil leaves
+- fresh basil leaves

 Now clearly with this slow cooker version of ratatouille, I am not promising the finesse of a perfectly arranged French stunner.
 However the flavors will be there, the house will smell amazing, and you get to multitask by using the set-and-forget slow cooker.

-I am thinking ahead to the Holiday season when you have 6 batches of cookies waiting to go into the oven, a couple of pots on the stovetop, events to attend, and children all hyped up from the excitement of the whole thing.
+This makes it perfect for the Holiday season when you have 6 batches of cookies waiting to go into the oven, a couple of pots on the stovetop, events to attend, and children all hyped up from the excitement of the whole thing.

 In those situations, my friends', slow cookers and quick meals are total lifesavers!

-Any Slow Cooker Recommendations?
+Slow Cooker Recommendations?